Skip to content

 Isaiah does something else that caught our attention.
 When his mom feels sick or sad, he draws pictures to cheer her up.

 This matters more than you might think.
-In a service business like mortgages, understanding how people feel and wanting to help them matters just as much as knowing the numbers.
+In a service business like residential mortgage financing, understanding how people feel and wanting to help them matters just as much as knowing the numbers.

 Empathy isn’t something you can easily teach in a classroom.
 But kids who naturally want to help others feel better?
 They’re learning something valuable without even trying.